Menu Close

 a personality disorder that leads to unstable emotions, behaviours, interpersonal relationships, and self-esteem

-Borderline personality disorder (BPD), also known as an emotionally unstable personality disorder (EUPD), is a mental illness that profoundly impacts how a person thinks, feels, and relates to others.
+Borderline personality disorder (BPD), also known as an emotionally unstable personality disorder (EUPD), is a mental illness that deeply impacts how a person thinks, feels and relates to others.

 It is the most common personality disorder.
 In the UK, it has been reported to affect up to 1 in 50 people in one’s lifetime.